-Administration of Ultomiris may result in infusion reactions and allergic or hypersensitivity reactions (including anaphylaxis).
-In clinical trials conducted with PNH and aHUS patients, infusion reactions were common.
-These events included lower back pain, drop in blood pressure, elevation in blood pressure, limb discomfort, drug hypersensitivity (allergic reaction), and dysgeusia (bad taste).
-In case of infusion reaction, infusion of ravulizumab should be interrupted and appropriate supportive measures should be instituted if signs of cardiovascular instability or respiratory compromise occur (see section 4.8 Adverse Effects (Undesirable Effects), Post-marketing Experience).
+Administration of Ultomiris may result in systemic infusion reactions and allergic or hypersensitivity reactions (including anaphylaxis).
+In clinical trials infusion reactions were common (1.6%).
+They were mild to moderate in severity and transient.
+These events included back pain, abdominal pain, muscle spasms, drop in blood pressure, elevation in blood pressure, rigors, limb discomfort, drug hypersensitivity (allergic reaction), dysgeusia (bad taste), and drowsiness.
+In case of systemic infusion reaction, infusion of ravulizumab should be interrupted and appropriate supportive measures should be instituted if signs of cardiovascular instability or respiratory compromise occur (see section 4.8 Adverse Effects (Undesirable Effects), Postmarketing Experience).